muditha-silva/data-search-api/README.md

 **Prerequisites**

-For the demonstration purpose, the microservice ingests a sample dataset to Elasticsearch when the server is started.
-Also, the integration test suite needs to load a tesdt dataset to Elasticsearch.
+For the demonstration purpose, the microservice ingests a sample dataset to Elasticsearch when the server starts.
+Also, the integration test suite needs to load a test dataset to Elasticsearch.
 Therefore, the Elasticsearch cluster needs to be ready for the microservice.

 Strat Elasticsearch Cluster